 Your microwave just died.
-Microwave disposal is tricky because it is considered e-waste and cannot be disposed of with either normal trash or other recyclables.
-How can you dispose of it safely and in accordance with California law?
+Microwave disposal is tricky because it is considered e-waste and cannot be disposed of with either regular trash or other recyclables.
+How can you dispose of it safely and per California law?
 Here are five methods to dispose of your old microwave

 Recycling your microwave with an e-waste recycler is your best bet.
 These firms will often pick up e-waste from commercial customers.
 If there are no e-waste recyclers in your area who do pickups, you can call to find their nearest drop-off location.